-Water sports travel insurance gives you specialist cover if you're heading away on an adventure that is likely to feature sports and activities such as white-water rafting, scuba diving and jet skiing that are beyond the low risk pursuits covered by standard policies.
+Water sports travel insurance gives you specialist cover if you're heading away on an adventure that’s likely to feature sports and activities like white-water rafting, scuba diving and jet skiing.
+These sorts of pursuits are often beyond the cover offered by standard policies.

-When it comes to holidays, we’re certainly becoming more adventurous and many of us are no longer content with just lying on a beach.
-But where water is involved, there’s always a certain amount of risk, so it’s important to have the right travel insurance in place.
+Where water is involved, there’s a certain amount of risk, so it’s important to have the right travel insurance in place.

-The key benefits of water sports travel insurance are that it offers you the right level of cover in case of an injury and that it gives you a peace of mind that your valuable equipment will be covered.
+Water sports travel insurance offers you the right level of cover in the event of an injury.
+It can give you peace of mind that your valuable equipment is covered, should anything go wrong.

-- equipment – most insurance policies will cover your baggage up to a certain value.
-But if you’re transporting valuable water-skis or surfboards, this amount might not cover what you paid for them.
-When choosing a policy, make sure the level offered is high enough to cover the cost of your equipment
+- Equipment.
+Most insurance policies will cover your baggage up to a certain value.
+But if you’re transporting expensive water-skis or surfboards, the standard cover limit might not be enough.
+When choosing a policy, make sure the protection offered is enough to cover the cost of replacing your equipment.

 Which water sports are covered in a standard travel insurance policy?

-Most standard travel insurance policies only cover low risk sports and may not be adequate for some of the more adventurous water sports, which are steadily growing in popularity.
+Most standard travel insurance policies only cover low-risk sports, so they may not be adequate for those with a taste for more adventurous activities.

-Also, be aware that every insurance provider is different.
-Risk levels vary for each one, and they don’t all cover the same things in their standard polices.
+It’s also worth noting that every insurance provider is different.
+They each have their own definition of ‘high-risk’, and they don’t all cover the same things in their standard policies.

-According to the Foreign and Commonwealth Office only 12% of travellers read all of their insurance documents.
-But it’s vital that you check what you’re covered for, especially when it comes to water sports.
+According to the Foreign and Commonwealth Office, only 12% of travellers read all of their insurance documents.
+But it’s vital you check what you’re covered for, especially when it comes to water sports.

-Water sports usually covered in a standard travel insurance policy:
+Water sports that are typically covered by a standard travel insurance policy include:

 What water sports may need extra or specialist water sports insurance cover?